 Reward your dog for every single correct response at this point.
 We will cut back on treats later on.

 To start training your dog to leave it, we will use the dog training method capturing.
-I must warn you that this exercise requires swift skills.
+This method lets the dog make his/her own decisions, you just reward the correct one.

 Find a quiet room in your house with minimal distractions.
 We want to start easy and help your hound succeed.
 Remember, in order for your pet to understand and learn he must succeed many times.
 Make the exercise easy and increase the difficulty level slowly.
 This will help him accomplish the behavior faster!

-Start training your dog to leave it by tempting him with a piece of yummy food "fallen" on the floor.
+Start training your dog to leave it by tempting him with a piece of yummy food from your hand, but keep your hand closed.

-As soon as your dog "gives-up" and either looks away or makes eye contact with you, Mark and Reward! (or click and treat!).
+As soon as your dog "gives-up" and either looks away or moves away from your hand, Mark and Reward! (or click and treat!).
 Mark and Reward, should be all done in less than 2 seconds following his behavior (which was looking away or making eye contact with you).

 Note: The reward can be the same piece